 Pets can develop behavioural problems.
 These can range from frustrating habits to problems of a much more serious nature.
-Marion, our Veterinary Nurse is a trained and experienced Pet Behaviourist.
-If you think you and your pet would benefit from a behavioural consultation please download and complete this behavioural form (Word Document).
+Lora, one of our Veterinary Surgeons is a trained and experienced Pet Behaviourist.
+If you think you and your pet would benefit from a behavioural consultation please download and complete the relevant form;

 Once you’ve completed the form, email it or drop it into the surgery and we will be in touch to arrange an appointment.

 Pet obesity levels in the UK are at an all time high.
 It is estimated that 39% of cats and 59% of dogs are overweight or obese.
 Obesity can cause serious health problems for your pet such as heart and liver disease and diabetes.
 If ignored, obesity can reduce your pet’s length and quality of life.

 At Oban Vets, Sarah our Vet Nurse runs a Weight Management Clinic, helping owners combat any weight issues with their pets.
 Our Weight Management Clinic offers routine weigh-ins, feeding plans and help with lifestyle choices to help your pet lead a healthy, happier life.